HeyHeyChicken/Link-Clock/README.md

         <td>
           <img src="https://www.android.com/static/images/fav/favicon.ico">
         </td>
-        <td>Do you want to recycle your old android device in a "No-Clock"? <a href="https://github.com/HeyHeyChicken/No-Clock-Android">Use this app</a>!</td>
+        <td>Do you want to recycle your old android device in a "Link-Clock"? <a href="https://github.com/HeyHeyChicken/No-Clock-Android">Use this app</a>!</td>
       </tr>
     </thead>
   </table>